sunny/so-nice/README.markdown

 Setup
 -----

-With ruby, rubygems, the bundler gem (`gem install bundler`) and git, you can install it this way:
+With ruby, the bundler gem (`gem install bundler`) and git, you can install it this way:

 ```bash
 $ git clone git://github.com/sunny/so-nice.git